MTanguin/The-Health-Impacts-and-Mortality-Risk-of-Air-Pollution/README.md

 ##### Data Collection and Database Setup:

-Collect a dataset with a minimum of 100 unique records from reliable sources or through web scraping.
+Collected a dataset with a minimum of 100 unique records from reliable sources or through web scraping and API request.
-Set up a database system, such as PostgreSQL, MongoDB, or SQLite, to store and manage the dataset.
+Set up a database system PostgreSQL to store and manage the dataset.

 ##### Backend Development:

-Utilize Python Flask API to develop the backend of the web application.
+Utilized Python Flask API to develop the backend of the web application.
-Create routes and endpoints to handle data requests and retrieve information from the database.
+Created routes and endpoints to handle data requests and retrieve information from the database.
-Ensure that the page showcasing data visualizations runs without errors.
+Ensured that the page showcasing data visualizations runs without errors.

 ##### Frontend Development:

-Design and develop HTML/CSS templates to create an intuitive and visually appealing user interface.
+Designed and developed HTML/CSS templates to create an intuitive and visually appealing user interface.
-Incorporate JavaScript to enhance interactivity and user-driven interactions on the web page.
+Incorporated JavaScript to enhance interactivity and user-driven interactions on the web page.
-Utilize a JavaScript library not covered in class to enhance the visualizations and user experience.
+Utilized a JavaScript library not covered in class to enhance the visualizations and user experience.

 ##### Visualization Design: